 Check the instance log for boot errors

-From the Instances page, select “View Log”.
+On the Instances page, click your instance.
+Then select the 'View Log' tab.
 This displays the last 35 lines of the consoles output.
-A properly booted instance has a login prompt.
-The prompt could be slightly buried.
-An example Ubuntu 16 output would be:
+A properly booted instance has a login prompt which could be slightly buried in the log.
+An Ubuntu-16 example would look like this:

 [[0;32m OK [0m] Started Execute cloud user/final scripts. [[0;32m OK [0m] Reached target Cloud-init target.
 Ubuntu 16.04.1 LTS test ttyS0 instancename login:

 Error messages such as failing to find a disk, file system errors, or syntax errors in config files will also generally display there.
-These type errors are more difficult to fix without creating a new instance, however a ticket to support to give options is recommended.
+These type errors are more difficult to fix without creating a new instance, however a ticket to support is recommended.

 Check the instance log for network errors

 Compare the output of cloud-init network configuration, if available, to the assigned IPv4 and IPv6 addresses of the instance.
-An example output snippet for Ubuntu 16 looks like so (some timestamps removed for readability):
+An example output snippet for Ubuntu-16 looks like this:

-This example instance has an IPv4 address of 184.108.40.206.
-Confirm this is the assigned address on the DreamCompute dashboard instances page.
+This example instance has an IPv4 address of 188.8.131.52.
+Confirm this is the correct IP on the DreamCompute dashboard instances page.

 Check security group rules

-Back to the Instances page, click the right drop-down menu and select “Edit Security Groups”.
-Confirm the necessary security groups are in the right “Instance Security Groups” list.
+On the Instances page, the far right column is titled 'Actions'.
+Under this is a dropdown.
+Click this and select 'Edit Security Groups'.
+Confirm the necessary security groups are in the right 'Instance Security Groups' list.
 Make a note of the list of security groups to check next.